mstrens/oXs_on_RP2040/README.md

-# expressLRS / FRSKY / JETI openXsensor (oXs) on RP2040 board
+# expressLRS / FRSKY / HOTT / JETI openXsensor (oXs) on RP2040 board

 This project can be interfaced with 1 or 2 ELRS, FRSKY , HOTT or Jeti receiver(s) (protocol has to be selected accordingly).